ErinaTheDummy/SwordToShield/Character_Creation/BodyTypes.md

 - 4 hours of sunlight
 - 8 hours of sunlight

+### Fungus
+You are a fungus, your lifeblood is rot and carrion.
+You have immunity to poison damage, but are vulnerable to fire damage.
+When forced to make death saving throws you do not have to expend hit dice to do so unless you were damaged by fire within the past minute.
+You do not need to eat or sleep, but during a rest you must enter a trance where you dig your mycelium  into at least 1 cubic foot of enriched soil or rotten wood.
+If you do not consume nutrients through your mycelium at least once every week you begin to decay, which is your equivalent of starving.
+Your amenities are as follows:

+- A cubic foot of enriched soil or rotten wood
+- A liter of water
+- An extra cubic foot of enriched soil or rotten wood
+- An extra liter of water
+- An extra liter of water
+- A pound of decomposing material
+- The decomposing remains of a magical beast
+- An hour resting in a wet, warm environment
+- 4 hours resting in a wet, warm environment
+- 8 hours resting in a wet, warm environment

 # Body Size
 Choose one size from the following, this will determine your base melee damage, some features, and what your ASI will look like.